 - 2 cups beef broth

 - Wash the rice until water runs clear.
-Do not skip this step!
+Do not skip this step!4 cups short grain rice

 - In a bowl, add rice, salt and pepper.
-Mix until rice is combined with the salt and pepper.
+Mix until rice is combined with the salt and pepper.1 Tablespoon sea salt, 2-3 teaspoons black pepper

 - In a 4 qt dutch oven add butter and spread until the inside is completely coated.
 Add sour cream and do the same.
-Make sure to spread an even layer across the inside of the dutch oven.
+Make sure to spread an even layer across the inside of the dutch oven.8 Tablespoons room temperature butter, 1 cup sour cream

 - Add rice, heavy cream (or milk), clotted cream (see note below), and broth.
 Do not stir.
 You can give it a gentle swirl without touching the bottom and sides.
-Cover and cook for 2 hours.
-Remove from oven and serve immediately. *See note below.
+Cover and cook for 2 hours.1 cup heavy cream or whole milk, 1 cup *clotted cream, 2 cups beef broth

 Notes:-If you don’t plan on serving right away.
 You can take the whole dutch oven (with the lid) and wrap it with a big blanket or towel!
 Yes, it sounds crazy but the dutch oven will retain the temperature for hours!
 The steam inside the dutch oven will keep the rice nice and tender! -If you cannot find clotted cream: You can substitute with heavy cream or whole milk. -You can also add tender braised beef before it is baked. -We initially baked this at 375 degrees F. It worked great in our oven, however, many mentioned that it was too high and the rice got too crispy.